matthewbrod01/flix/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+Difficulty figuring out how to set up the modal segue, and how to dismiss the modal view.

 ## License